 In the United States, there are conventions for nearly every industry.
-Interested individuals and company representatives get to learn about the latest products and programs in their field, view or even use samples, and talk to representatives.
+Interested individuals and company representatives get to learn about the latest products and programs in their field, view or even use samples and talk to representatives.
 Each company involved typically creates a giant booth with extensive advertising.

 It takes a lot of work to set up these booths and frequently, the structures are made of heavy steel beams that need to be assembled.
 The workers hired to set up and tear down the booths are not only surrounded by heavy objects but they also are required to work with heavy machinery, which, if not operated appropriately, can be incredibly dangerous.
+This article is brought to you by our forklift accident lawyers.

 A 33-year-old man was working with his team to tear down after a technology convention and show when an accident occurred that would change how he walked forever.